CurveDocs/curve-docs/docs/factory/pool_factory/overview.md

 The `Factory` contract allows for permissionless deployment of Curve pools and gauges.
-It also acts as a registry, which is useful for finding deployed curve pools and gauges.
+It also acts as a registry for finding deployed curve pools and gauges.
 It is deployed to the mainnet at the following address:

 Source code for factory contracts may be viewed on [Github](https://github.com/curvefi/curve-factory).